Pricing Strategy - Wholesale / Distribution

 In recent years, many OEMs have attempted to go direct and bypass the distributor function.
 Others have not managed the natural channel conflict well, leading to reductions in total product profitability as one channel battles against another for the same customer dollar.

 Wholesalers operate on razor thin margins and need economies of scale to make their operations profitable.
 When other channels, such as major accounts, undertake discounting tactics to win market share, this impacts the profitability of the wholesaler / distributor.

 Alternatively, the product range and sales mix is not optimal, leading to substandard margins and reduced profitability despite revenues and volumes holding steady or growing.

 One distributor client we assisted had over 150 sales reps each making their own pricing tactics decisions and setting price levels to customers.
 The net result was inconsistent pricing, conflicted sales teams and customers who were able to negotiate prices based on the sales personality, not the product or service value.

 Within these three pillars of distribution profitability, pricing impacts the first two.

-This model whilst workable, needs to be changed.
+While seemingly workable, this model needs to be changed.
 List price and discount structures need to be realistic and aligned to market and value.
-This avoids the danger of over inflated list prices leading to highly leveraged discount conventions of 60-70% just to obtain a realistic market net price.
+This avoids the danger of over-inflated list prices leading to highly leveraged discount conventions of 60-70%.
+There is a better way to get a realistic market net price.
 Optimised list price and discount structures need to be developed and implemented.
 Prices need to be optimised by line item product or SKU.

 This optimisation can be done using algorithmic pricing methods.
 Pricing Insight have pioneered a new and innovative approach to pricing that will optimise your product portfolio to maximise margins.

-We have been able to help a number of distributors with thousands of products generating margin expansion without loss of volume.
+We have helped a number of distributors with thousands of products to generate margin expansion without loss of volume.